ruricolist/cmd/README.md

    of arguments, as if it were a string.
 (It is an error if a pathname begins with `-`.)

-5. Instances of `psub` are constructed by the `psub` function.
-This supports a basic form of process substitution, running processes as input to commands that expect files:
+5. Cmd supports a basic form of process substitution, running processes as input to commands that expect files.
+To construct a process substitution, use the `psub` Lisp function.

    ``` lisp
    (cmd? "diff" (psub "echo x") (psub "echo x"))